 Contact the Centraal Bureau Rijvaardigheidsbewijzen, CBR (central office for driving licences, in Dutch) to find out the type of licence required for each vessel sailing on the various waterways in the Netherlands.

-The ILT inspects compliance and can take measures in case of violations.
+The ILT carries out inspections and may take measures in the event of violations.